dwilbank68/scheduler/readme.md

 by David Wilbanks

-...is my capstone project from the **Full Stack Web Development** course (and it will get a decent name when I think of one).
+will get a decent name when I think of one.

 The inspiration came about from a problem that arose at my previous job, when too many people were lining up to use too few machines.